jansim/advanced-git/README.md

 Jan Simson

-This repository contains the course materials for a one-day workshop titled “Advaned `git`” which I first gave at the Steinbruch Center for Computing (SCC).
+This repository contains the course materials for a one-day workshop titled “Advaned `git`” which I first gave at the Scientific Computing Center (SCC) in Karlsruhe.

 ## Contents